LaMEM _ Lithosphere and Mantle Evolution Model

 /bin - Contains binaries after compilation (/deb contains the debug version and /opt the optimized)

-/input_models - Various input models (run with ../bin/LaMEM -ParamFile *.dat).
-See the README file in that directory.
+/examples - Various input models (run with ../bin/LaMEM -ParamFile *.dat).
+See the README file in that directory

 /src - LaMEM source code; compile with "make mode=opt all" and "make mode=deb all"